NEW: The number of missing and unaccounted for rises to 176 from 108

 “There are dozens and dozens of families who do not know if their loved ones are still alive,” she said.
 “This weekend I saw some of the worst devastation I have ever seen in my home state.”

-On Monday, Harborview Medical Center reported treating five patients.
-Four are in the intensive care unit: a 22-week-old boy and three men, ages 37, 58 and 81.
-The child is in critical condition, and the adults are in serious condition, the hospital said.
+As of Sunday evening, Harborview Medical Center spokeswoman Susan Gregg told CNN the hospital was treating four patients in the intensive care unit – a 6-month-old boy, and three men, 37, 58, and 81.
 A 25-year-old woman was also reported in satisfactory condition at the hospital.

 Cascade Valley Hospital said six patients were brought there.
 One was listed in stable condition, one was transferred to another hospital, and four people were treated and released, the hospital said.